 So, all molecules of carbonic acid not ionized completely cause fewer hydrogen ions in the aqueous solution and we know the more the hydrogen ion present in the solution, the higher will be the acidic strength of that solution.

-The carbonic acid dissociates into two steps, first, it breaks into hydrogen carbonate ion(HCO3–) then again, it HCO3– ions dissociate into carbonate ion(CO32-).
+The carbonic acid dissociates in two steps, first, it breaks into hydrogen carbonate ion(HCO3–) then again, it HCO3– ions dissociate into carbonate ion(CO32-).

 ⇒ H2CO3 + H2O ⇔ H3O+ + HCO3− [Partially dissociate]